je-bobeep/storehub-feedback-portal/tasks/prd-feedback-fusion.md

 **Problem Statement**: Current feedback management is fragmented, requiring manual categorization and analysis, making it difficult to identify patterns and prioritize feature development based on user needs.
 Additionally, using spreadsheets as primary databases creates performance bottlenecks and poor user experience.

-**Solution**: An integrated platform with a proper database backend that streamlines feedback collection and intelligent automation to transform raw feedback into strategic insights exported to Google Sheets for easy consumption by product teams. **Phase 1 focuses on core automation and AI-powered insights; admin interface will be added in future iterations.**
+**Solution**: An integrated platform with a proper database backend that streamlines feedback collection and **built-in intelligent automation** to transform raw feedback into strategic insights exported to Google Sheets for easy consumption by product teams. **All AI processing and automation is handled directly within the application - no external workflow tools required.**

 ## Goals

 1. **Streamline Feedback Collection**: Provide a simple, intuitive interface for users to submit feature requests and feedback with fast response times
 2. **Enable Democratic Prioritization**: Allow users to upvote feedback without barriers, creating organic prioritization with real-time updates
-3. **Automate Intelligence Generation**: Use AI to automatically categorize feedback and generate actionable insights
+3. **Automate Intelligence Generation**: Use built-in AI to automatically categorize feedback and generate actionable insights
 4. **Deliver Strategic Value**: Transform scattered feedback into clustered themes with synthesized recommendations exported to Google Sheets for product team consumption
+5. **Maintain System Simplicity**: All automation runs within the application itself - no external dependencies or complex configurations
-5. **Future: Efficient Moderation**: Admin tools for feedback management will be added in subsequent iterations
+6. **Future: Efficient Moderation**: Admin tools for feedback management will be added in subsequent iterations

 ## User Stories